sergiocollado/potpourri/notes_on_design_patterns.md

 ### Memoization
  The term 'Memoization' was coined by Donald Michie in 1968, it comes from the Latin 'memorandum' which stands for the meaning
  'to be remebered'.
 It is a technique for speeding up mathematical aproximation/iterative/heuristic calculations.
+The general idea, is that when a process or a function is called with previously used parameters, the previous stored results can be used again, and the process calculation avoided.